Not Fine in School

 choice (and you are allowing them too)

-• 'My child is too unwell to attend' = Accurate, but you will need to gather medical evidence to back up your explanation.
+• 'My child is too unwell to attend' = Accurate, but you may need to gather medical evidence to back up your explanation (see our advice about school records and medical evidence below)

-If possible, email school's non-attendance contact and say your child is too unwell to attend, if necessary you should mention mental ill health / severe anxiety etc (DO NOT say they are 'refusing school').
+If possible, email school's non-attendance contact and say your child is too unwell to attend, if necessary you should mention mental ill health / severe anxiety / unmet needs etc (DO NOT say they are 'refusing school').
 [Keep the Emails stored as proof]

 If you have to phone your school, make a record in your diary of when you phoned, who you talked to, and what was said - A paper trail of evidence is crucial.